deeperlearner/pytorch-template/README.md

 ### [Optuna](https://github.com/optuna/optuna)
 Use optuna to find hyperparameters.

-### Examples
-I add some example codes to use the above features.
-- MNIST dataset
-- ImageNet dataset (The data need to be downloaded by yourself)
-- Adult dataset

-try `bash scripts/run/examples.sh run_all` to run all examples.

 ## Folder Structure
   ```
   Pytorch-Template/
-  │
-  ├── parse_config.py - class to handle config file and cli options
   │
   ├── base/ - abstract base classes
   │